Are you ready to share your research and teaching with the world?

 - connect with your community

-- advocate for funding
+- help you advocate for funding

-- increase awareness
+- increase awareness of your work

 - develop a scholarly network